 Acquisitions of businesses are accounted for using the acquisition method.
 The consideration transferred in a business combination is measured at fair value, which is calculated as the sum of the acquisition-date fair values of the assets transferred by the Group, liabilities incurred by the Group to the former owners of the acquiree and the equity interests issued by the Group in exchange for control of the acquiree.
-Acquisition-related costs are generally recognised in profit and loss.
+Acquisition-related costs are generally recognised in profit or loss as incurred.